sudara/pamplejuce/README.md

 2. Your binary data target is called "Assets"

 ## Tips n' Tricks

+:warning: GitHub might give you 2000 or 3000 free minutes, but [they actually bill 2x the number of minutes you use on Windows and 10x on MacOS](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions#about-billing-for-github-actions)!

 ### Always manually add new Source/Test files to CMakeLists.txt